 17. Roam the Greenway.

 The Rose Fitzgerald Kennedy Greenway is not just pretty, it's packed with activities.
-With seven water features and a carousel, you and your toddler can pass a lovely morning strolling on the paths, frolicking in the grass, exploring the art installations, and capping off your adventure with a spin on the carousel.
-Though not a traditional park, the Greenway is a great place for city kids to stretch out and enjoy some fun in the sun. $3 per ride on the carousel.
+With seven water features and a carousel, you and your toddler can pass a lovely morning strolling on the paths, frolicking in the grass, exploring the art installations, and capping off your adventure with a spin on the local-animal-themed carousel.
+Though not a traditional park, the Greenway is a great place for city kids to stretch out and enjoy some fun in the sun.

 18. Keep it brief at the beach.

 Going to a major beach with kids is a lot of work.
 Going with a toddler is even more work.
 But a quick trip to one of the city's super-accessible beaches could be a more manageable way to introduce a little one to our region's waterfront.
 Pack a pail and snack and stay just long enough to dip your toes in the water and make a sand castle.
-Castle Island in South Boston has ample parking and is adjacent to Pleasure Bay.
-Or you can head down the road a bit to Carson Beach.
-Free
+Castle Island in South Boston has ample parking and is adjacent to Pleasure Bay, or you can head down the road a bit to Carson Beach.
+Free for all

 19. Get to know Hill House.